ifraixedes/poc-oauth2-proxies-single-auth/README.md

 I wanted to have a bunch of services:
 - Only accessible after an Oauth2 login.
-- Running in different regions.
+- Running in different regions, but served under the same base (sub-)domain.
 - Each service with it's Oauth2-proxy, for not having a single one and having to peer networks and no single point of failure for the authentication service.
 - All of them accessible with the same Oauth2 credentials.